Today's Articles

 Ralph Gardner

-On this date, in 1922, Ralph Gardner was born.
-He was a Black scientist who specialized in the development of hard plastics.
+Ralph Gardner was born on this date in 1922.
+He was a Black STEM scientist specializing in developing hard plastics.

 Ralph Alexander Gardner was born in Cleveland to Vivian Hicks Gardner, a teacher and housewife, and Clarence Chavous Gardner, a musician and government worker.
 His mother earned a degree from the University of Illinois.
 While in the eighth and ninth grades, Gardner realized that chemistry was his direction in life.
 Gardner attended the Cleveland Public Schools, graduating from John Adams High School.